 I enjoy both tent camping and RVs, and I usually stick to state parks and natural areas that allow me to enjoy an authentic Florida experience.

-A friend who took her Girl Scout troop to Fort Wilderness assured me they could.
-She said the campground had a lot to offer and suggested I give it a try.
+A friend who took her Girl Scout troop to Fort Wilderness assured me I could find an authentic experience.
+She said the campground had much to offer and suggested I give it a try.

 Fort Wilderness Campground